Update on the latest in sports:

 TENNIS-AUSTRALIAN OPEN

-MELBOURNE, Australia (AP) — Serena Williams and defending champion Naomi Osaka are off to good starts at the Australian Open.
+— American Sam Querrey was the first winner on the men’s side.
+Eighth seed Matteo Berrettini also advanced in straight sets, but No. 13 Denis Shapovalov was eliminated in four sets.

+— Women’s defending champion Naomi Osaka was a straight-sets winner in the opening match at Rod Laver Arena.
+She won her last four games in a 6-2, 6-4 victory against Marie Bouzkova (booz-KOH’-vah).

-Williams won her first set in 19 minutes and had a momentary lapse at the start of the second before completing a 6-0, 6-3 win over Anastasia Potapova.
+— Serena Williams won her first set in 19 minutes and had a momentary lapse at the start of the second before completing a 6-0, 6-3 win over Anastasia Potapova.
 The eighth-seeded Williams is attempting to win her record 24th Grand Slam singles title.

-The third-seeded Osaka was a straight-sets winner in the opening match at Rod Laver Arena.
-She won her last four games in a 6-2, 6-4 victory against Marie Bouzkova (booz-KOH’-vah).
+Coco Gauff is just 15 but she now owns two Grand Slam victories over 39-year-old Venus Williams.
+Gauff moved into the second round at the Australian Open by beating Williams in straight sets.

 No. 14 seed Sofia Kenin also moved into the second round, but fellow American Christina McHale lost in straight sets to 13th seed Petra Martic.